v8/v8.dev/src/blog/understanding-ecma-part-2.md

 Now the `AssignmentExpression` is `o.foo` and the result of evaluating it is the above mentioned Reference.
 Now we call `GetValue` on it.

+### Property access as a right hand side of an assignemnt

-If we use it as the right hand side of an assignment:
+We can also use the property access as a right hand side of an assignment:

 ```javascript
 const x = o.foo;
 ```

-This is defined in the runtime semantics for the `AssignmentExpression` production which calls `GetValue` on the right hand side:
+In this case, the behavior is defined in the runtime semantics for the `AssignmentExpression` production which calls `GetValue` on the right hand side:

 > `AssignmentExpression : LeftHandSideExpression = AssignmentExpression`
 >